 - Classifier: A UML element that has Attributes and Operations.
 Specifically, Actors, Classes, and Interfaces.

-- Collaboration: A relation between two Objects in a Collaboration Diagram, indicating that Messages can pass back and forth between the Objects.
+- Collaboration: A relation between two Objects in a Communication Diagram, indicating that Messages can pass back and forth between the Objects.

-- Collaboration Diagram - A diagram that shows how operations are done while emphasizing the roles of objects.
+- Communication Diagram - A diagram that shows how operations are done while emphasizing the roles of objects.

 - Component: A deployable unit of code within the system.